Youness Rahimi

-Youness Rahimi (born 13 February 1995) is a Finnish football player who currently plays for the 2. divisjon side Brattvåg.
-Rahimi has also a dual Moroccan citizenship.
+Youness Rahimi (born 13 February 1995) is a Finnish former professional football player.

 Career

+Rahimi played in the youth sector of HJK Helsinki.
+He also spent time on trial with Tottenham.

 Club

-Rahimi made his league debut on 9 July 2012 against TPS.
-On 19 October 2012 he scored his first league goal against KuPS.
+Rahimi made his league debut on 9 July 2012 with Honka against TPS.
+On 19 October 2012, he scored his first league goal against KuPS.

 In December 2015, Rahimi signed with SJK.

 He got his first stint abroad in May 2021 when he signed for Norwegian third-tier side Brattvåg IL.

 International

 Rahimi has represented Finland at youth and under-21 level.

+Personal life

+Rahimi has also a dual Moroccan citizenship.